iCliniq Logo

 There are two mechanisms on which the hearing aid works:

 1. Analog: It is less expensive than a digital hearing aid.
-It converts the sound waves into an electrical signal and then amplifies it and sends it through a speaker to the ear.
-It is a programmable hearing aid where the settings can be changed in a computer, and we can also change the programs according to the different kinds of environments like small to big crowds.
+It converts the sound waves into an electrical signal, amplifies it, and sends it through a speaker to the ear.
+It is a programmable hearing aid where the settings can be changed on a computer, and one can also change the programs according to the different kinds of environments, like small to big crowds.
 It can be used in all types of hearing aids.
 It is an adjustable hearing aid that can be customized according to the needs of the user.

 2. Digital: It is quite expensive than an analog hearing aid.
-It focuses on the sound coming from any specific direction.
-In this, it converts the sound waves into a numerical code before amplifying it.
+It focuses on sound coming from any specific direction, converting the sound waves into a numerical code before amplifying them.
 The digital circuitry can be adjusted according to the user's needs and listening environment.
-It can be used in all types of hearing aid.
+It can be used in all types of hearing aids.

 Parts of the Hearing Aid: